 Mable lived in an idealistic and romanticized world of her making.
 She also had a weak understanding of the doctrines of sin (hamartiology) and man (anthropology).

 She was not spiritually prepared for real life, in a real marriage, with a real sinner.
-She was selfish and an idolator, though she masked the idolatry behind a good desire for love.
+She was selfish and an idolator, though she masked the idolatry behind a reasonable desire for love.

 None of this was discernible because rarely does anyone look beyond the surface of their lives to ask the right questions about what is going on in the heart.